Why Finding Good Employees is Impossible

 Work on your message.
 Sell your company to the workers you recruit.
 Then hire to retain.
 That’s the key to finding good employees.

-And it’s what my Core Matters team helps employers do every day.
+And it’s what the Core Matters team helps employers do every day.
 We emphasize creating a core vision and a solid core story for your company through our Core Fit Hiring System.
-Then, we combine that with our proven process to help give job candidates hope – hope that they’ve found a home, not just a temporary paycheck.
+Then, we combine that with our proven process to help give job candidates hope – hope they’ve found a home, not just a temporary paycheck.